School of Literature, Media, and Communication

 “Killing Time in Titus Andronicus: Timing, Rhetoric, and the Art of Defense.”
 Journal for Early Modern Cultural Studies.
 15.4 (2015): 52-80.

-Fundamentals of Italian Rapier Fencing, co-authored with David Coblentz.
-Staten Island: SKA Swordplay Books (forthcoming 2017)
+Fundamentals of Italian Rapier Fencing: A Modern Manual for Teachers and Students of Historical Fencing, co-authored with David Coblentz.
+Staten Island: SKA Swordplay Books, 2018.

 CONFERENCE PAPERS AND PRESENTATIONS

-“‘The eye and the judgement walke together’: What Renaissance Fencing Manuals Can Teach Us about Discernment, Embodiment, and Temporality.”
+“Cognition, Embodiment, and Temporality in Early Modern English Fencing Manuals.”
 Shakespeare Association of America: “Cognition in the Early Modern Period” seminar.
 Atlanta, GA.
-April 5-8 2017.
+April 2017.

 “Arden’s Plot: Space and Pace in Arden of Faversham.
-Shakespeare Assocation of America: “Arden of Fav
+Shakespeare Assocation of America: “Arden of Faversham: Performance, Authorship, Gender, and History” seminar.
+Atlanta, GA.
+April 2016.

 “Teaching Timing in Titus Andronicus: Kairos in Drama, Rhetoric, and the Science of Defense.”
 Hudson Strode Graduate conference: Tuscaloosa, AL. April 2014.

-Instructor, Hobbies and the Self: From Greeks to Geeks (Expository Writing), fall 2013.
+Hobbies and the Self: From Greeks to Geeks (Composition I), fall 2013.

 Digital Pedagogy (Postdoctoral Seminar), 2017